 Fòs Feminista acquired an equity interest in Innova that qualifies as PRI, in accordance with Section 4944 of the IRC.
-The organization is permitted to make investments that are related to its programs.
+Fòs Feminista is permitted to make investments that are related to its programs.
 This investment is in the form of equity and is anticipated to have a less-than-market return.
 In 2018, Fòs Feminista became a founding member and 20% equity partner in Innova, a newly formed for-profit entity in Panama, with a payment of \$200,000.
 The entity was established with Fòs Feminista partner organizations to provide access to family planning and reproductive health products.
-As of December 31, 2021, Fòs Feminista's equity interest is changed to 16.67%.
-These investments are recorded at cost net of appropriate reserves for collectability.
-Outstanding PRIs totaled \$273,693 and \$268,707 as of December 31, 2021 and 2020, respectively.
-Fòs Feminista also entered into loan agreements that qualify as program-related investments (see Note 10).
+As of December 31, 2022, Fòs Feminista's equity interest decreased to 16.67% because a new equity partner was added.
+These investments are recorded at cost, net of appropriate reserves for collectability.
+Outstanding PRIs totaled \$280,472 and \$273,693 as of December 31, 2022 and 2021, respectively.
+Fòs Feminista also entered into loan agreements that qualify as PRIs (see Note 10).